Emergency Response and Recovery Plan - Pandemic Flu

 Personal Evacuation Plan, Student

-- NECI requires all residential students, interns, and others living in student housing to develop and record a personal plan for sustained campus closure.
+- NECI requires all residential students, externs, and others living in student housing to develop and record a personal plan for sustained campus closure.
 The plan will include:

-- A personal evacuation plan from current resident students, interns, and RA’s for each residential term.
+- A personal evacuation plan from current resident students, externs, and RA’s for each residential term.

 - The name and address information for both alternate locations chosen.